Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions: Observational aspects of neutron star interiors

 \section{Observational aspects of neutron star interiors}

 Here we will discuss various proposals from the literature for possible observational signatures of various phases in NS interiors.
 Among these, glitches take a prominent role as well established signals for the existence of the superfluid phase in NS interior.
 We will discuss here difficulty of this explanation in accounting for relatively recent observations of anti-glitches.
 We will also discuss various proposals for detection of the exotic color superconducting phases of QCD in NS interior.
+We again emphasize here that, as we mentioned above, neutron star cores typically have very low temperatures, of order few keVs (except for brief hot period during its formation).
+Thus, high baryon density matter at higher temperatures, e.g. temperature driven phase transitions in this regime cannot be probed there.
+Interestingly, this is precisely the regime which is mostly out of bound in low energy relativistic heavy-ion collisions.
+Thus, these systems together (also possibly including newly born neutron stars which may allow even high temperature regime to be probed) allow the possibility of probing a large, interesting, part of the QCD phase diagram.